santiago-pelaez/crimson-hackathon/docs/README.md

 The environment allows security professionals and penetration testers to **simulate** a brute force attack and malicious login attempts, while training an API to monitor and react to suspicious activities.

 ### Key Components
-- **Frontend**: The web interface simulates a bakery and an log on portal using React.js.
+- **Frontend**: The web interface simulates a bakery and a log on portal using React.js.
 - **Backend**: The backend is in python built using FastAPI, which utilizes LLM Gemini 2.5 Flash to assess suspicious activity.
 - **Database**: A test database to contain user data for testing.
 (For the home stretch)
 - **Docker**: a fully containerized environment using Docker for easy setup and testing.